 A full analysis of the Policy Products which we recommend are typically needed to deliver an effective and holistic transformation program will be included in a separate Committee Note "Tools and Models for the Business Management Framework".
-However, Although the detailed Policy Products in that note are advisory only.
-Whilst every policy product indicated and not all of them may not be needed, we recommend that any conformant transformation program should MUST use the overall framework and matrix of the Policy Product Map in order to conduct at minimum a gap analysis aimed at identifying all the key Policy Products needed for that government, taking the Committee Note into account as guidance.
+Although the detailed Policy Products in that note are advisory and not all of them may be needed, any conformant transformation program MUST use the overall framework and matrix of the Policy Product Map in order to conduct at minimum a gap analysis aimed at identifying the key Policy Products needed for that government, taking the Committee Note into account as guidance.